Springdale woman found dead with gunshot wound

 SPRINGDALE, Ark.
-(KNWA/KFTA) — Springdale Police Department responded to a call for gunshots on Sunday, May 1 at 6:52 a.m. where they found a female with a gunshot wound to her head.
+(KNWA/KFTA) — Springdale Police Department responded to a call for gunshots on Sunday, May 1 at 6:52 a.m. where they found a female with a gunshot wound to her head, according to a press release.

 The female, believed to be in her thirties, was found at 3956 Butterfield Coach Road.
-She was pronounced dead at the scene and was not transported to a medical facility.
+She was pronounced dead at the scene and was not transported to a medical facility, according to Captain Lester Coger.

 The investigation is ongoing and no further information is available at this time.